-Did The U.S. Threaten Ecuador Over A Breastfeeding Resolution?
+Trump Administration Denies Threatening Ecuador Over A Breastfeeding Resolution

 U.S. officials made threats to Ecuador in an attempt to water down a resolution in support of breastfeeding, according to a report in The New York Times.